Faux Encaustic with Acrylics Workshop

 Kristen is a full-time, award-winning abstract expressionism artist and certified art instructor in San Diego, California.
 She studied Art Education at Middle Tennessee State University because it seemed to be the most natural path: she loved art and she loved helping others.
 Currently, Kristen works out of her studio at Art on 30th.
 She started creating ever since she could hold a pencil in her hand and has been painting since 2002, from oils to watercolors to acrylics.

-Her work is on display at Kelsey Michaels Fine Art in Laguna Beach, CA and Ashton Gallery in San Diego, CA. Kristen’s abstracts have been selected and featured on the homepage of online galleries Saatchi, Artfinder, and Zatista.
+Her work is on display at Kelsey Michaels Fine Art in Laguna Beach, CA and Ashton Gallery in San Diego, CA. Kristen’s abstracts have been selected and featured on the homepage of online galleries Saatchi, Artfinder, and Zatista, including "Ones to Watch 2020" on Artfinder.
 She has been juried into prestigious local, regional, and national exhibits in California, Washington, and Washington D.C.